aruiz34/2031Project/README.md

 # 2031Project
 This repository contains the assembly for the DE2 bot project.
-In addition, the Raspberry PI controller and UART c code will be hosted here.
+In addition, the Arduino controller and UART c code will be hosted here.
 # Things to do
 <ol>